In this article

 To learn more, check out The Side by Side editor.

 To select a template editor, create an in-app or email template and click Edit in the design area.
-The editor options here depend on the Use WYSIWYG template editor project setting (see Turning the WYSIWYG editor on and off).
+The editor options here depend on the Enable WYSIWYG Editor project setting (see Turning the WYSIWYG editor on and off).

 This example is from a project with the WYSIWYG editor turned on.